 Richard has a detailed understanding of the highly technical medical issues, particularly relating to birth injury cases.
-His experience allows him to provide meaningful advice and direction to families considering a medical negligence lawsuit following a review of the medical record.
+His experience allows him to provide meaningful advice and direction to families considering a medical negligence lawsuit following a review of the medical records.

 In 2015, Richard was the recipient of the Award for Distinguished Service to the legal profession, conferred by his peers at the Ontario Bar Association.
 Richard has been recognized by and listed in The Best Lawyers™ in Canada.
 He has been recognized in The Canadian Legal Lexpert® Directory.

 Richard has acted in hundreds of medical malpractice cases.
 He has achieved significant settlements for his clients, many exceeding $10,000,000, though past results are not necessarily indicative of future outcomes.
 He has appeared in the Superior Court of Ontario and the Ontario Court of Appeal.

 Richard is currently a member of The Holland Group, a group that promotes reforms in medical malpractice law and practice aimed at increasing access to justice and timely and equitable resolutions of medical malpractice claims.
 The Holland Group is chaired by former Ontario Court of Appeal Justice John Laskin.